nuta/operating-system-in-1000-lines/website/en/08-exception.md

 PANIC: kernel.c:47: unexpected trap scause=00000002, stval=ffffff84, sepc=8020015e
 ```

-According to the specification, when the value of `scause` is 2, it indicates an "Illegal instruction," meaning an attempt was made to execute an invalid instruction.
-This is precisely the expected behavior of the `unimp` instruction.
+According to the specification, when the value of `scause` is 2, it indicates an "Illegal instruction," meaning that program tried to execute an invalid instruction.
+This is precisely the expected behavior of the `unimp` instruction!

 Let's also check where the value of `sepc` is pointing.
-If it's pointing to the line where the `unimp` instruction is called, then everything is working correctly:
+If it's pointing to the line where the `unimp` instruction is called,  everything is working correctly:

 ```plain
 $ llvm-addr2line -e kernel.elf 8020015e